-In Section \ref{ADFAVCQWC} we will generalize the result of \cite{Bl/Ca} by establishing Ahlswede Dichotomy for the arbitrarily varying classical-quantum wiretap channels i.e., either the deterministic secrecy capacity of an arbitrarily varying classical-quantum wiretap channel is zero, or it equals its randomness assisted secrecy capacity.
+In Section \ref{ADFAVCQWC} we generalize the result of \cite{Bl/Ca} by establishing the Ahlswede dichotomy for the arbitrarily varying classical-quantum wiretap channels (without feedback), i.e., either the deterministic secrecy capacity of an arbitrarily varying classical-quantum wiretap channel is zero, or it equals its randomness-assisted secrecy capacity.

-In Section \ref{AVCQWCWCA} we will analyze the secrecy capacity of an arbitrarily varying classical-quantum wiretap channel assisted by the correlation as resource.
-We will show that the correlation is a helpful resource for the secure information transmission through an arbitrarily varying classical-quantum wiretap channel.
+In Section \ref{AVCQWCWCA} we analyze the secrecy capacity of an arbitrarily varying classical-quantum wiretap channel assisted by correlation as resource.
+We show that correlation is a helpful resource for secure information transmission through an arbitrarily varying classical-quantum wiretap channel.

-In Section \ref{AP} we will give an example where both cases of the Ahlswede Dichotomy for the arbitrarily varying classical-quantum wiretap channels actually occur.
-We will present a new discovery for the arbitrarily varying classical-quantum wiretap channels, which is a consequence of Ahlswede Dichotomy for the arbitrarily varying classical-quantum wiretap channels.
-This is a phenomenon called ``super-activation'', i.e., two arbitrarily varying classical-quantum wiretap channels, both with zero deterministic secrecy capacity, allow perfect secure transmission, if we use them together.
-We will also discuss the difficulty in finding a similar result to the Ahlswede Dichotomy for the entanglement generating capacity of an arbitrarily varying quantum channel (cf. also Conjecture \ref{AhlswedeConjecture} and the discussion in Section \ref{BDaCS}).
+In Section \ref{AP} we give an example in which both cases of the Ahlswede dichotomy for the arbitrarily varying classical-quantum wiretap channels actually occur.
+We present a new discovery for the arbitrarily varying classical-quantum wiretap channels which is a consequence of the Ahlswede dichotomy for the arbitrarily varying classical-quantum wiretap channels.
+This phenomenon is called ``super-activation'', i.e., two arbitrarily varying classical-quantum wiretap channels, both with zero deterministic secrecy capacity, if used together allow perfect secure transmission.

 Finally, we will conclude in Section \ref{concl} with a discussion of our results.